shah-zeb-naveed/data-science-notes/README.md

-# Transfer Learning
-- NNs learn latent features hierarchically.
-Can retrain weights of a model pre-trained on one domain for another.
-OR can use featurization to extract features for a new model.

 # Designing Machine Learning Systems (by Chip Huyen)
-1. Requirements of ML systems: reliability, scalability, maintainability, adaptability
+1. Requirements of ML systems: availability, reliability, scalability, maintainability, adaptability
 2. Types of ML problems:
-   - multilabel classicication: 1 model for all classes with binary vector as output or 1 model for each class where output vector only has one 1.
+   - multilabel classicication: 1 model for all classes with binary vector as output [1, 0, 1] or 1 model for each class where output vector only has one 1 [1], [0]
    - Multiple ways to solve a problem: if using User + Environment features for outputting a score for each app where output vector size based on current N apps -> can't scale for new apps but instead, use User + Env + App features (for all available apps) and output a single value.
    - Multiple objectives: one approach is to join different losses in one objective and set their co-efficients but this requires retraining on each choice of co-efficient combo.
 Instead can train different models for different losses and than create scores based on heuristics.
 3. Data Engineering
    - binary files are compact
    - row vs columnar tables, good for inserts or reading rows (csvs), parquet good for columnar analytics
+      - column oriented for training pipeline keeps costs low and high throughput.
    - NOSQL: document-type have rare relationhips. graph-based suit better for such cases.
    - OLTP: transactional, fast writes so users dont wait
      - ACID: definitons vary.